How long do users stay on your website before clicking away?

 As you can imagine, they’re doing just fine with their sales.

-But you need to take genuineness a step further in some instances because there are a lot of website that undermine their voice with one little addition to their site.
+But you need to take genuineness a step further in some instances because there are a lot of websites that undermine their voice with one little addition to their site.

 I’m talking about ads.